 Try before you apply

-If you missed it don’t worry – we run tours of our Wollongong and South Western Sydney campuses every Friday.
+If you’d like to visit UOW before then – we run tours of our Wollongong and South Western Sydney campuses every Friday.

 Hear from UOW students

 I love the Wollongong campus, it’s really beautiful.
 I lived in a UOW residence my first year and it was quite nice.
 It was a small community and we all got to know each other really well.”

 When I first came to UOW, I felt liberated and inspired to learn.
 I gained entry to my degree through Early Admission.
 It was a huge relief knowing I had a place at UOW before sitting my exams.”

 Bachelor of Physical and Health Education

 Open Day gives you a taste of what it’s like to be a student at UOW.
 It’s also a great chance to talk to students and academics about your passions, and ask heaps of questions.”

 Pristine surf beaches, a strong sporting community and a vibrant music scene: these are some reasons why Wollongong is a university city perfectly set up for student life.